jaboaf/jaboaf.github.io/index.md

 <img src="viz/PermVectFieldsIn2.png" alt="Permutation Vector Fields in 2 space acting on some rational points" width="600">
 <img src="viz/PermVectFieldsIn3.png" alt="Permutation Vector Fields in 3 space acting on some rational points" width="600">
 </p>

+it does pain me to look back at experiments gone awry, especially reflecting attitudes or a character distracting from or missing certain important aspects of the experience. but thats life and how it be regardless of much else.